 Don’t feel discouraged!
 Only an estimated 1 to 5 percent of moms lack the ability to breastfeed their babies successfully.
 In addition, 92 percent of new moms reported having troubles with breastfeeding in the first few days after giving birth (source).

 You’re not alone — in fact, you’re the norm.
 There are ways you can tell if your let-down reflex is happening adequately.
 There are also ways to improve it — just keep calm and read on.

 When your baby latches on during feedings, your brain releases the hormones prolactin and oxytocin (source).
 Prolactin helps you make more breast milk for future use, and oxytocin creates the let-down reflex to send milk to your baby.

-When the let-down starts, some feel a tingly or itchy feeling in their breast.
+When the let-down starts, some moms feel a tingly or itchy feeling in their breast.
 Others feel a warm sensation when let-down occurs.

 Some moms think let-down is not happening when it really is.
 As your body adjusts to the process of breastfeeding, the physical sensations of let-down can fade.
 Don’t worry — there are other ways to tell this process is occurring.

-You can tell that let-down has occurred if you experience a change in your baby’s sucking from short, small sucking motions to longer, more rhythmic gulps (source).
+You can tell let-down has occurred if you experience a change in your baby’s sucking from short, small sucking motions to longer, more rhythmic gulps (source).
 You may also be able to see leaking or spraying from the opposite breast once let-down has started.

 What Causes Slow Let-Down?